Use it or Lose it: Pick the right ISA as the deadline approaches

-The Help to Buy ISA is designed to specifically target those saving for the deposit on a first property purchase; first time buyers saving up to £12,000 as a deposit for their property can benefit from a 25% ‘bonus’ up to a maximum of £3,000, giving them £15,000 to put down.
+The Help to Buy ISA was designed to specifically target those saving for the deposit on a first property purchase; first time buyers saving up to £12,000 as a deposit for their property could benefit from a 25% ‘bonus’ up to a maximum of £3,000, giving them £15,000 to put down.

-An account can be opened with an initial £1,200 lump sum and then topped up by £200 per month to which the government adds £50.
+An account could be opened with an initial £1,200 lump sum and then topped up by £200 per month to which the government adds £50.

 ‘a well intentioned attempt to improve an intractable impediment to youngsters getting on the property ladder’

-The launch of the Help to Buy ISA was less than silky smooth after it was discovered that the bonus would only be paid upon completion of the property purchase – The Not Much Help to Buyers ISA – but it is a well intentioned attempt to improve an intractable impediment to youngsters getting on the property ladder and has problems that should prove surmountable.
+The launch of the Help to Buy ISA was less than silky smooth after it was discovered that the bonus would only be paid upon completion of the property purchase, but it was a well intentioned attempt to improve an intractable impediment to youngsters getting on the property ladder and has problems that should prove surmountable.

 The bonus can be used to buy a home costing up to £250,000 outside London or £450,000 in the capital; cash can be used for something other than a house deposit, but the 25% bonus is withdrawn.

-Applicants must be aged sixteen or over, have never owned a home here or abroad and can’t have saved more than £1,200 into a Basic ISA in the tax year in which the Help to Buy ISA is opened.
+Applicants had to be aged sixteen or over, have never owned a home here or abroad and can’t have saved more than £1,200 into a Basic ISA in the tax year in which the Help to Buy ISA is opened.

-The Help to Buy ISA is a personal allowance, so joint buyers that each qualify could save up to £400 per month and receive a £100 bonus.
+The Help to Buy ISA was a personal allowance, so joint buyers that each qualify could save up to £400 per month and receive a £100 bonus.

 It is a cash account that comes with no investment risk and is covered by the Financial Services Compensation Scheme; Barclays currently tops the Help to Buy ISA best buy table, offering 2.53% p.a.

-Accounts can be opened at any time up until December 2019, and contributions can be made until December 2029; the bonus will be added if it is used as a deposit up until December 2030.
+Accounts could be opened at any time up until 30th November 2019, and contributions can be made until December 2029; the bonus will be added if it is used as a deposit up until December 2030.

 Best for: The Help to Buy ISA has a very specific purpose; there is little downside in opening a Help to Buy ISA – if you decide that you are not ready to buy a property or the property you plan to purchase is beyond the price threshold, you are able to withdraw funds at any time with tax free interest payments, without the government bonus, although it is this 25% addition that makes the proposition attractive.

-Home buyers currently have a choice between a Help to Buy ISA and the new Lifetime ISA, but in the future it will be possible to transfer from Help to Buy into a LISA.
+Home buyers currently have the option of a Lifetime ISA, and it will be possible to transfer from Help to Buy into a LISA.